HanaSharabash/CairoPulse/README.md

 ```
 ### B- merging the data from different sources:
+Since the data was collected from different resources (googleApi, YellowPages.com, etc..), they must be merged together, and this could possibly result in duplicates which should be excluded.
+Any pair of POIs (Point of interest) was considered a duplicate if this pair satifies the following constraints:
+1. If the similarity ratio (measures how many characters are the same between two strings) between their names is greater than 0.95.
+2. The distance between them is less than 10 meters.
-Since we have data from different resources (googleApi, YellowPages.com, etc..), we have to merge them together.
-This possibly could result in duplicates.
-So, we excluded the duplicates by pairwise comparison.
-Due to the different ways of writing the same name especially the arabic ones that is written in English (ex.
-El-abd, Elabd or even El3abd),
+The reason of having the first constraint is due to the different ways of writing the same word especially if an Arabic word is written in English (i.e. El-abd, Elabd or even El3abd).
+For this to be achieved, a Python library called **difflib** were used.
+Check [difflib](https://docs.python.org/3/library/difflib.html) for more info.
-we used **difflib** library in Python
+The second constraint were considered, due to the error that might occur when locating a POI.
+In order to measure the distance, another Python library called **haversine** is used.
+Check [haversine](https://pypi.org/project/haversine/) for more info.

+Due to the large size of the data, running the preceding algorithm will take forever, therefore, the data were grouped such that each group will probably contain duplicates (i.e. a POI can be a cafe and restaurant at the same time, however a POI can't be a cafe and a medical center at the same time).

 >## Phase 3: Database setup:
 ### for each one of the points of interest we created a separate monogDB collection with the following schema: